PreviousPreviousHomeNext

 8. Stock Market

-And, finally, there was one group that thought they were doing welll, but were actually heading for catastrophe.
+And, finally, there was one group that thought they were doing well, but were actually heading for catastrophe.
 Wall Street was 'over-heating.
 So great was over-confidence that people were even buying shares in imaginary companies.
 Many were buying shares ‘on margin’ (a person could get a loan of up to 90% to buy shares) expecting to make enough profit to repay the loan when the shares were resold – brokers’ loans almost trebled 1926-9.
 All this threatened disaster if share prices ever stopped rising.

 Source C